atlassian/react-beautiful-dnd/README.md

 |}
 ```

-The `children` function is also provided with a small about of state relating to the current drag state.
+The `children` function is also provided with a small amount of state relating to the current drag state.
 This can be optionally used to enhance your component.
 A common use case is changing the appearance of a `Draggable` while it is being dragged.
 Note: if you want to change the cursor to something like `grab` you will need to add the style to the body.
 (See `DragDropContext` > **style** above)

 ```js
 <Draggable draggableId="draggable-1">